Contact the GG Archives

 -- Power, 30 April 1912, p.
 643

 That they are unusual nowadays may be granted, but that they are possible can easily be proved.
-One of the striking examples of modern achievement in the industrial and financial world is that of the Guggenheim family, formerly of Philadelphia, where the founder, the late Meyer Guggenheim, settled many years ago, and, starting out for himself, built up a large and prosperous commercial business.
+One of the striking examples of modern achievement in the industrial and financial world is that of the Guggenheim family, formerly of Philadelphia, where the founder, the late Meyer Guggenheim, settled many years ago and, starting for himself, built up a large and prosperous commercial business.

-It was in 1885 that the father, Meyer Guggenheim, sent one of his 3 younger sons, Benjamin—then twenty years old—to Leadville, Colorado, to take charge of his mining interests, which at that time began to be enormously productive.
+It was in 1885 that the father, Meyer Guggenheim, sent one of his three younger sons, Benjamin—then twenty years old—to Leadville, Colorado, to take charge of his mining interests, which at that time began to be enormously productive.

-He communicated his ideas to his father and brothers, and by his persistence and ceaseless urging finally convinced them of the vast opportunities in the smelting of ores, so that they were drawn into this line of industry, and built their first smelting- plant at Pueblo, Colorado.
+He communicated his ideas to his father and brothers and, by his persistence and ceaseless urging, finally convinced them of the vast opportunities in the smelting of ores so that they were drawn into this line of industry and built their first smelting- plant at Pueblo, Colorado.

-When the consolidation of the smelting industries was accomplished, the Guggenheim enterprises had become so large that they Were naturally the ruling factor in the American Smelting and Refining Company; and having seen his great object an actual reality, Mr. Benjamin Guggenheim went to Europe for a well-earned rest.
+When the consolidation of the smelting industries was accomplished, the Guggenheim enterprises had become so large that they Were naturally the ruling factor in the American Smelting and Refining Company, and having seen his great object an actual reality, Mr. Benjamin Guggenheim went to Europe for a well-earned rest.

-Such, in brief, is the public career of a man only forty-four years of age, who possesses bodily and mental strength, decision of character, extraordinary executive ability, and the courage to do things.
+Such, in brief, is the public career of a man only forty-four years of age who possesses bodily and mental strength, decision of character, extraordinary executive ability, and the courage to do things.

 Already the International Steam Pump Company has seven plants, six in this country and one in England, as follows: The Blake-Knowles, in East Cambridge, Mass.; the Deane, in Holyoke, Mass.; the Worthington, in Harrison, N. J.; the Snow- Holly, in Buffalo, N. Y.; the Laidlaw-Dunn- Gordon, in Cincinnati, Ohio; the Power and Mining Machinery, in Cudahy, WI.; and the Simpson plant in Newark, England.